 “[I]n large towns, the difficulty that attends getting good wet nurses, and the danger attending bad ones, induce many to prefer bringing up a child with the spoon which is commonly called dry nursing, to the risque of getting a bad nurse.
 When a child is healthy and strong, this latter mode, of dry nursing may be adopted with the most propriety, and a prospect of success; but when a child is sickly, weak, or cross-tempered, it will generally be found a perplexing, difficult piece of business.”

 Despite the belief that dry nursing was acceptable, critics began to point out that supplementation or dry nursing was not necessarily a good solution because “foods used for mixed feeding actually declined in nutritive value … principally due to a reduction in the use of eggs, milk, and meat broth.
-One eighteenth-century doctor noted that breastfeeding was best, dry nursing was not a good practice, and inappropriate foods were too often given to babies:
+In fact, it was noted by Smith that breastfeeding was best, dry nursing was not a good practice, and inappropriate foods were too often given to babies: